Donald Trump Jr doesn't understand what 'PPE' stands for - 5 deadly takedowns

 Donald Trump Jr doesn’t understand what ‘PPE’ stands for – 5 deadly takedowns

-In today’s edition of Donald Trump Jr really is as thick as mince isn’t he, comes this.
+In today’s edition of ‘is Donald Trump Jr thick as mince or what?’, comes this.

 "P, P, and E" pic.twitter.com/VMbqOgJWsN